michael2012z/BitBible/markdown/KJV/files/Isa.md

 ## Isaiah 8

-1. Moreover the Lord said unto me, Take thee a great roll, and write in it with a man’s pen concerning Maher–shalal–hash–baz.Maher–shalal–hash–baz: Heb.
-In making speed to the spoil he hasteneth the prey, or, Make speed, etc
+1. Moreover the Lord said unto me, Take thee a great roll, and write in it with a man’s pen concerning Maher–shalal–hash–baz.

 2. And I took unto me faithful witnesses to record, Uriah the priest, and Zechariah the son of Jeberechiah.

 3. And I went unto the prophetess; and she conceived, and bare a son.
-Then said the Lord to me, Call his name Maher–shalal–hash–baz.went: Heb. approached
+Then said the Lord to me, Call his name Maher–shalal–hash–baz.

-4. For before the child shall have knowledge to cry, My father, and my mother, the riches of Damascus and the spoil of Samaria shall be taken away before the king of Assyria.the riches…: or, he that is before the king of Assyria shall take away the riches, etc
+4. For before the child shall have knowledge to cry, My father, and my mother, the riches of Damascus and the spoil of Samaria shall be taken away before the king of Assyria.

 5. The Lord spake also unto me again, saying,